ElectricRCAircraftGuy/glances_wiki/Install-and-test-Glances-development-version.md

-If you want to install and test the latest [HEAD](https://github.com/nicolargo/glances) versionwithout deleting your stable version, follows this procedure:
+If you want to install and test the latest [HEAD](https://github.com/nicolargo/glances) version without deleting/uninstall your stable version, follows this procedure:

 ## Install latest libraries